-Texas on average has grown faster than the nation, with job gains in the state averaging 1.9 percent per year from December 2005 to December 2014, compared with 0.4 percent for the nation.
-Similarly, Texas output expanded at 3.5 times the U.S. pace from 2006 to 2014.
+This decade on the whole has been good for Texas and its metros despite the two-year energy bust.
+From December 2010 to December 2017, Texas on average grew faster than the nation, with job gains in the state averaging 2.4 percent per year, compared with 1.7 percent for the nation.
+Texas output expanded at nearly twice the U.S. pace from 2010 to 2017.

 - “The Wealth of Cities: Agglomeration Economies and Spatial Equilibrium in the United States,” by Edward L. Glaeser and Joshua D. Gottlieb, National Bureau of Economic Research, NBER Working Paper no. 14806, March 2009.